covid-19-sds/covid-19-sds.github.io/index.md

   2. **Passive social distance strategies are not enough to contain the epidemic**, active strategies need to be established.
 For instance, large scale testing, remote symptoms monitoring, isolation and contact tracing.

-  3. **School closures and Self distancing at 90% of adoption is a feasible strategy for minimizing the effects of the epidemic**, but only if they are applied for a large period of time.
+  3. **School closures and Self distancing at 90% of adoption is a feasible strategy for minimizing the effects of the epidemic**, but only if they are applied for a large period of time and follow by active measures.

   4. **A full confinement is not feasible and will not solve the problem**, without active measures in place after the confinement there would be a new outbreak.